Bandits with many optimal arms: Conclusion and open questions

-\paragraph{Acknowledgements.} The work of J. Cheshire is supported by the GRK 2297 MathCoRe.
-The work of P. Menard is supported by the project RE-BCI ZS/2019/10/102024 by the Investitionsbank Sachsen-Anhalt.
-The work of A. Carpentier is partially supported by the Deutsche Forschungsgemeinschaft (DFG) Emmy Noether grant MuSyAD (CA 1488/1-1), by the DFG - 314838170, GRK 2297 MathCoRe, by the FG DFG, by the DFG CRC 1294 'Data Assimilation', Project A03, and by the UFA-DFH through the French-German Doktorandenkolleg CDFA 01-18 and by the SFI Sachsen-Anhalt for the project RE-BCI ZS/2019/10/102024 by the Investitionsbank Sachsen-Anhalt.
+\paragraph{Acknowledgements} The work of J. Cheshire is supported by the Deutsche Forschungsgemeinschaft (DFG) GRK 2297 MathCoRe.
+The work of P. M\'enard is supported by the SFI Sachsen-Anhalt for the project RE-BCI.
+The work of A. Carpentier is partially supported by the Deutsche Forschungsgemeinschaft (DFG) Emmy Noether grant MuSyAD (CA 1488/1-1), by the DFG - 314838170, GRK 2297 MathCoRe, by the FG DFG, by the DFG CRC 1294 'Data Assimilation', Project A03, by the Forschungsgruppe FOR 5381 „Mathematische Statistik im Informationszeitalter – Statistische Effizienz und rechentechnische Durchführbarkeit“, Project 02, by the Agence Nationale de la Recherche (ANR) and the DFG on the French-German PRCI ANR ASCAI CA 1488/4-1 "Aktive und Batch-Segmentierung, Clustering und Seriation: Grundlagen der KI" and by the UFA-DFH through the French-German Doktorandenkolleg CDFA 01-18 and by the SFI Sachsen-Anhalt for the project RE-BCI.